calling for the end of online racism with internet artist tabita rezaire

 And these internet power structures is the subject of your video Afro Cyber Resistance.
-How is the internet a colonised space?
+How is the internet a colonized space?

-I'm very interested in the coloniality of power and how the legacy of colonialism has enforced a hierarchy between people, races, cultures, and the internet mirrors these structures, because it's controlled by Western multinational corporations like Google and Facebook.
+I'm very interested in the colonial nature of power.
+Colonialism enforces a hierarchy between people, and between races, and the internet mirrors these structures, because it's controlled by Western multinational corporations like Google and Facebook.
 If you want to see how it's a colonized space, just look at Google.
 Search for images of black men and the black male body and you have these half naked muscular black guys, sexualizing the black male body, reproducing traditional, racist representations.
 And if you do the same for the white male body you have all these guys with their shirt on.

 You often find that black bodies and black narratives are totally erased on the internet.
 An example is the representation of dreadlocks, which is primarily a black hairstyle.
 But if you type in 'dreadlocks' on Google images, its only white people wearing dreadlocks!
 It's crazy.

 You say the web's not this global, abstract space and that our experience of the web differs depending on our physical location.
 How does Johannesburg influence you, online and IRL?